rogeriochaves/yyyy_mm_dd/README.md

 2
 ```

-Same operations can be done at various levels, and the name is easy to remember, just using the pattern of the date itself.
+Same operations can be done at various levels, and the name is easy to remember, just using the pattern of the date itself (operation + yyyy_mm, yyyy_mm_dd, yyyy_mm_dd_hh_mm_ss, etc).
 For example the difference in months between two dates:

 ```python
 >>> diff_yyyy_mm("2020-03", "2020-07")